monad-developers/monad-miniapp-template/README.md

 In this guide, you explored Farcaster Mini Apps — the simplest way to create engaging, high-retention, and easily monetizable applications!

-You also discovered the key capabilities of Mini Apps and how you can use the [Monad Farcaster MiniApp Template](https://github.com/monad-developers/monad-miniapp-template) to build your own.
+You also discovered the key capabilities of Mini Apps and how you can use the [Monad Farcaster Mini App Template](https://github.com/monad-developers/monad-miniapp-template) to build your own.

 For more details, check out the official Mini App documentation [here](https://miniapps.farcaster.xyz/).